What Object In The Doll's House Is Kezia's Favorite

 What Object in the Doll's House Is Kezia's Favorite?

 In Katherine Mansfield’s short story The Doll's House, the Burnell sisters receive an elaborate doll’s house as a gift from their aunt.
-And while the story revolves around the children’s fascination with the miniature world, one object stands out as particularly significant: the lamp.
+While the story revolves around the children’s fascination with the miniature world, one object stands out as particularly significant: the lamp.
 Kezia Burnell, the youngest of the sisters, develops a deep attachment to this small but striking feature, which becomes a symbol of both wonder and social complexity.
 This article explores why the lamp is Kezia’s favorite object, its role in the narrative, and the deeper meanings it conveys.

 The Doll's House in the Story